asmcup/runtime/README.md

 popf distance
  ```

-After `io` the stack will contain a byte of how far the beam
+After `io` the stack will contain a float of how far the beam
 traveled until it hit an obstacle.
+If no obstacle was hit `Infinity`
+will be the value.

 ### Motor Control